tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

   ++  increment-100  .+  100
   --
 ```

-In all cases we see the newly pinned element show up at the head of the core's payload.

 Let's recall the `=>` (tisgar) rune which takes two children and sets the first child as the subject to compute the second child.
 We will be making use of this rune quite a lot on this lesson.